-Boolean value: true indicates that the MAC entity requests that the PHY entity do synchronization as defined in 27.3.15.3 (Pre-correction accuracy requirements). false indicates that the MAC entity does not request that the PHY entity do synchronization as defined in 27.3.15.3 (Pre-correction accuracy requirements).
+Boolean value: true indicates that the MAC entity requests that the PHY entity follow the pre-correction requirements defined in 27.3.15.3 (Pre-correction accuracy requirements). false indicates that the MAC entity does not request that the PHY entity follow the pre-correction requirements defined in 27.3.15.3 (Pre-correction accuracy requirements).

 Proposed resolution